 Believing is not knowing.
 Only with correctly measured data, one can make informed decisions.
 Everything else is guessing.
 The transparency of a product can be improved with a comprehensive monitoring solution.

 In the same way can tests, with their ability to verify and document essential aspects, deliver a clearer picture of internal processes of a system.

-Too many tests on the wrong level of the test pyramid, make your tests slow unstable, unnecessarily complicated and hard to maintain.
-In the same time you loose the biggest advantage of a good test suite: your ability to make changes with confidence.
+Too many tests on the wrong level of the test pyramid make your tests slow, unstable, unnecessarily complicated, and hard to maintain.
+In the same time, you lose the biggest advantage of a good test suite: your ability to make changes with confidence.

 A nicely balanced test pyramid, on the other hand, gives you fast feedback, shows which change led to unwanted side effects and verifies both the correctness of single components and their proper interaction.